Dancing-Rose/dashboard/README.md

     ```
     Server started on port 1337
     ```
-4. Go to `localhost:1337` in the browser
+4. Go to `localhost:1337` in browser